Kava-Labs/kava/migrate/v0_27/iavl-v1.md

 ## Data

-The IAVL V1 binaries are compatible with IAVL V0 data (all chain data snapshots available up until this time).
+The IAVL V1 binaries are compatible with IAVL V0 data, but it is recommended to start from state sync or a IAVL v1 snapshot.
 However, for maximum performance & storage benefit, node operators should use data that is completely built with IAVL V1.